bwLehrpool/dnbd3/src/cowtest/readme.md

 5. Run the test with `-t <mountedImagePath> <normalImagePath>`, where the `<mountedImagePath>` points to the mounted image and `<normalImagePath>` points to the copied image on the disk.
 6. After some time press enter and both images will be compared for equalness.
 7. Unmount the image and merge.
-8. Run `-r <mountedImagePath> <normalImagePath>` where the `<mountedImagePath>` points to the merged image and `<normalImagePath>` points to the copied image on the disk.
+8. Run `-x <mergedImagePath> <normalImagePath>` where the `<mergedImagePath>` points to the merged image and `<normalImagePath>` points to the copied image on the disk.
 This will verify that the merged image is equal to the image on the disk.